Which savings account is right for me?

 Fixed term accounts

-A fixed term savings account lets you deposit a lump sum of money for a set amount of time – anything from one to five years.
+A fixed term savings account lets you deposit a lump sum of money for a set amount of time – anything from three months to five years.
 In return, you get a fixed rate of interest.
-Once you've deposited your money, you typically can’t withdraw it until the end of the fixed term – or losing some or all the interest.
+Once you've deposited your money, you typically can’t withdraw it until the end of the fixed term – or without losing some or all the interest.
 The benefit of fixed-rate savings is that you can generally find some of the best interest rates around.
 You’ll need to be sure you won’t need any of that money quickly though, so it’s not a great place for something like an emergency fund.